Tealium/win-tagger/README.md

 Support
 -------

-For additional help and support, please send all inquires to mobile_support@tealium.com
+For additional help and support, please send contact your account manager.